 - Know what you want to upholster.
 It is good to start with one aspect at a time: choose to change up pews, benches, or booths.
 Once you have decided which furniture needs new upholstering the most, then it’s time to take out the tools.

 - Be ready with the equipment.
 The things you’ll initially need are: measuring tape, a pencil and notepad, and a calculator.
 Determine measurements and make room for errors; it is always better to have a bit of extra fabric than to purchase less.

 - Know what to measure.
 For church pews with seat cushions, you will only need to measure the fabric on the seat by yards.
 A separate measurement is required if the back is also upholstered and padded.
 Add the measurements depending on how many pews you have.

 Church kneelers may take less fabric than church pews, but measuring them takes caution, nonetheless.
 This furniture is among those which can easily wear out because of use.
 Take note of the hardware included with the upholstery.
 You might need new padding, a staple gun, and a sewing machine to put the new cover together.

 Church booths and special seats may also need reupholstery in time.
 These couches may take more effort in measurements, especially if it is entirely upholstered.
 Take note of the fabric sizes on the handle, the seat, the back, and other obvious parts.
 If you have quite a number of church booths, you need to add up the measurements and leave a few more inches for the seams.

 Choosing The Right Church Upholstery Fabrics

-When it comes to strength, faux leather and vinyl are the best options.
-Because church pews, kneelers and booths are regularly used, you’d want the material to be durable and long lasting.
-Faux leather and vinyl offers a beautiful charm, and it’s perfect for those who values affordability.
+Regarding strength, faux leather and vinyl are the best options.
+Because church pews, kneelers, and booths are regularly used, you’d want the material to be durable and long-lasting.
+Faux leather and vinyl offer a beautiful charm, and it’s perfect for those who value affordability.